mzeynalli1/mzeynalli1.github.io/_pages/research.md

 Works in Progress
 ======

-* **"The Effect of Managerial Risk Preferences on Capital Structure Decisions"** with *Joshua Scott and Eddy Junarsin*
+* **"The Effect of Managerial Risk Preferences on Capital Structure Decisions"** with *Joshua Scott and Eddy Junarsin* (*Analysis Ongoing*)

 <details>
 <summary><strong>Abstract</strong></summary>

 This study examines how managerial risk preferences moderate the peer firm effects on a firm's capital structure decisions.
 Specifically, we investigate if the influence of peer effects on a firm’s capital structure is amplified or diminished depending on whether the firm’s CEO is risk seeking or risk averse.
-Understanding this interaction is important as it highlights how both market forces and individual decision-makers jointly shape firm behavior *(Analysis Ongoing)*.
+Understanding this interaction is important as it highlights how both market forces and individual decision-makers jointly shape firm behavior.

 </details>